A Unified Theory of Robust and Distributionally Robust Optimization via the Primal-Worst-Equals-Dual-Best Principle: Extensions

+The definitions of Slater points for optimization problems involving only classical constraints can now be generalized to optimization problems involving conic constraints by replacing the weak and strict inequalities of Definition~\ref{def:Slater_sets} with $\preceq_{\set C_i}$ and $\prec_{\set C_i}$, respectively, where $\set C_i$ is a proper convex cone for all $i\in \set I$ (\emph{cf.}~Definition~\ref{def:slater-condition-for-sets} in Appendix~\ref{app_before_A} in the Electric Companion).
 In analogy to Definition~\ref{def:Slater_problems}, a vector $\bm x^{\rm S}$ is a (strict) Slater point of a minimization problem if it is a (strict) Slater point of the problem's feasible region and resides in the relative interior of the domain of the problem's objective function.

 \begin{defi}[$\set C$-Convex Function] If $\set C\subseteq \R^{d_{\set C}}$ is a proper convex cone, then $\bm f:\mathbb R^{d_{\bm x}} \rightarrow \overline\R{}^{d_{\set C}}$ is called $\set C$-convex if ${\rm dom}(\bm f)$ is a convex set and $\bm f(\theta \bm x + (1 - \theta) \bm x') \preceq_{\set C} \theta \bm f( \bm x ) + (1 - \theta) \bm f( \bm x')$ for all~$\bm x,\bm x'\in {\rm dom(}\bm f)$ and $\theta \in [0,1]$. \end{defi}